Hosta Care Guide (All You Want To Know)

 Watering

 A hosta needs to be watered when the soil around it is 1 inch dry.
 The watering frequency will vary at different times of the year.
-In summer, the soil dries out very quickly so you may need to water 2-3 times a week.
+As soon as you notice that the topsoil has dried out a bit, water the hosta immediately.
+Usually, 1-2 gallons of water is enough for one plant.

-On the other hand, you don’t want to water it too often or with too much water.
+You don’t want to water it too often or with too much water.
 Otherwise, the hosta can get root rot.
 Also, avoid watering in rainy weather and in winter.

 Read more: How Often To Water Hostas?